Why Summary Writing Trips Up So Many Students

 The problem is not reading ability.
 Most students can understand the passage.
-The problem is extraction — knowing exactly which sentences contain scoreable content points, and expressing them concisely in your own words.
+The problem is extraction — knowing exactly which sentences contain the key content points, and expressing them concisely in your own words.

-You receive a passage of 400-600 words.
-The question tells you to summarise a specific aspect — for example, “the causes of water pollution” or “the benefits of reading.”
+You read a passage of 400-600 words.
+The task asks you to summarise a specific aspect — for example, “the causes of water pollution” or “the benefits of reading.”

 The 10-Point Extraction Technique